Chatanga/HaskellCodinGamePlayer/README.md

 ```

 The first time this project is build could take some times since Stack will download and compile any dependencies
-(the Haskell part at least, wrapped native libraries, if any, need to be installed separately, hence the need of things such as NyxOS).
+(the Haskell part at least, wrapped native libraries, if any, need to be installed separately, hence the need of things such as NixOS).
 Of course, that's just the first time.

 The last command launchs the program in a properly configured environnement (a bit like `chroot` for instance).